awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ExecutionRoleArn`  <a name="cfn-ecs-taskdefinition-executionrolearn"></a>
-The Amazon Resource Name \(ARN\) of the task execution role that grants the container agent permission to make AWS API calls on your behalf\.
+The Amazon Resource Name \(ARN\) of the task execution role that grants the Amazon ECS container agent permission to make AWS API calls on your behalf\.
+The task execution IAM role is required depending on the requirements of your task\.
 For more information, see [Amazon ECS task execution IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) in the *Amazon Elastic Container Service Developer Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)